haerimhwang/haerimhwang.github.io/_praatposts/2021-01-13-duration-measurement.md

 	<br>

-	- Make a list of all the sound files in the directory we're using,
+	- Make a list of all the sound files in the directory you're using,
 	- and put the number of filenames into the variable "number_files"
 		```
 		Create Strings as file list...  list 'sound_directory$'*.wav